 Employers can select the best individuals for specific projects from a larger pool than that available in any given area.
-They also have the ability to contract with experts for specific projects who might be too high-priced to maintain as a staff.
+They also have the ability to contract with experts for specific projects who might be too high-priced to maintain on staff.

-One of the key benefits of having an offshore development team is that they can offer extra brain power and understanding into your account.
+One of the key benefits of having a team is that they can offer extra brain power and understanding into your account.
 A freelancer or in-house employee may operate in a silo.
 But agency teams work together to come up with the perfect ideas to offer to their customers.

 In a gig economy, businesses save resources in terms of benefits, office space and training.

 Besides having a team of experts, agencies make use of particular technological strategies and tools to increase the efficiency of various projects.